woocommerce/woocommerce/plugins/woocommerce/tests/performance/README.md

 Checks are like asserts but they don’t stop the tests if they record a failure (for example in a load test with 1000s of iterations of a request this allows for an isolated flakey iteration to not stop test execution).

-All requests have had checks for at least a `200` http status repsonse added and most also have an additional check for a string contained in the response body.
+All requests have had checks for at least a `200` http status response added and most also have an additional check for a string contained in the response body.

 ---
 ## Other Resources